nielse63/php-image-cache/README.md

 ## Contributing

 Contributing to the project would be a massive help in maintaining and extending the script.
-It has a lot of potential, and any help would be awesome.
+The module is being used on a larger scale than I initially imagined, and continuing to maintain it is becoming a little time consuming for just me.

-If you're interested in contributing, <a href="https://github.com/nielse63/image-cache/pulls" taret="_blank">issue a pull request</a> on Github or email me directly at <a href="mailto:erik@312development.com">erik@312development.com</a>.
+If you're interested in contributing, <a href="https://github.com/nielse63/php-image-cache/pulls" taret="_blank">issue a pull request</a> on Github or email me directly at <a href="mailto:erik@312development.com">erik@312development.com</a>.

+For any issues found or extensions you'd like to see, feel free to <a href="https://github.com/nielse63/php-image-cache/issues" taret="_blank">submit an issue ticket</a> so we can start a discussion about the viability of the problem and how it can be resolved.

 ## License

 Creative Commons Attribution Lisence:

 <a href="http://freedomdefined.org/Licenses/CC-BY">http://freedomdefined.org/Licenses/CC-BY</a>

-### .gitignore

-Allows for files to be ignored in builds.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/nielse63/php-image-cache/trend.png)](https://bitdeli.com/free "Bitdeli Badge")